Size-stochastic Knapsack Online Contention Resolution Schemes: Introduction

 Alaei et al.~\cite{AHL13} introduced an OCRS called the \emph{Generalized Magician Problem (GMP)}, for the OSGAP under the \emph{large-scale assumption}, in which the size of any arriving item does not exceed $1/k$ of the knapsack capacity, where $k$ is a prefixed positive integer.
 The GMP is a stochastic online knapsack problem in which a unit-capacity knapsack is given initially, followed by a sequence of items with varying sizes arriving online.
 Upon an item's arrival, it must be packed into the knapsack or discarded.
-Here, items can only be placed in the knapsack if at least $1/k$ of the knapsack capacity remains.
+Here, items can be placed in the knapsack only when at least $1/k$ of the knapsack capacity remains.
 The goal of the problem is to maximize the \emph{acceptance probability}, which is the smallest probability among the items of being placed in the knapsack.

-The acceptance probability for the GMP corresponds to the \emph{competitive ratio} guaranteed by their online algorithm for the OSGAP.
-The competitive ratio is the standard performance measure for an online algorithm, which is the worst-case ratio between the value of the online algorithm's solution and that of an optimal offline algorithm.
+If the acceptance probability for the GMP is $\gamma$, their OCRS guarantees a $\gamma$-fraction of the optimal value in expectation.
 Alaei et al.~\cite{AHL13} proved that the $\gamma$-conservative algorithm achieves the acceptance probability of $(1-1/\sqrt{k})$.
 However, when $k=1$, no algorithm can guarantee a positive acceptance probability.

-Note that an OSGAP algorithm based on the GMP attempts to put an item in a knapsack only when there is no possibility of overflow.
+An OSGAP algorithm based on the GMP attempts to put an item in a knapsack only when there is no risk of overflow.
 However, in applications such as online scheduling, it is reasonable to try to put an item in a knapsack if there is a chance it will fit.
-Motivated by this, we consider a slightly different OCRS, which we call the \emph{size-stochastic knapsack OCRS (KOCRS)} problem, for the OSGAP.
-Unlike the GMP, the KOCRS assumes that we can try to put an item in the knapsack regardless of the remaining capacity.
+Motivated by this, we consider a slightly different OCRS called the \emph{size-stochastic knapsack OCRS (KOCRS)} problem.
+Unlike the GMP, the KOCRS problem assumes that each item can take any size, and we can try to put an item in a knapsack regardless of the remaining capacity.